Blackx16/essential-space-obs/System Requirement Specifications.md

 - **Use Case:** ***Reviewing and Organizing Ideas***
 	- **Description:** The User opens the Essential Space to review their week's Moments.
 They find a screenshot of a book recommendation.
 The voice memo they left has been transcribed.
 They add a text note "Buy this for Sarah's birthday" and use the annotation tool to circle the author's name on the image.

+### 5. Use Case Diagram (Textual Representation)

+This section defines the primary interactions between the actors (User and System) and the Essential Moments application.
+#### 5.1 Actors

+- **User:** The primary actor who interacts with the application to capture, manage, and organize their Moments.

+- **System:** A secondary actor representing the automated processes within the application, such as AI analysis and notifications.

+#### 5.2 User Use Cases

+**Use Case 1: Capture Screenshot**

+- **Actor:** User

+- **Description:** The User takes a screenshot on their Android device using the native hardware buttons.
+The System detects this action and presents a tappable overlay, allowing the User to immediately save the screenshot as a new Moment, thereby initiating the capture workflow.

+**Use Case 2: Set a Reminder from a Screenshot**

+- **Actor:** User

+- **Description:** After capturing a Moment, the User reviews the text extracted by the System's OCR.
+If the text contains actionable information (e.g., "Meeting Tuesday at 5pm"), the System suggests creating a reminder.
+The User can then confirm, edit the details (date, time, notification), and save it, which integrates with the device's native calendar/clock.

+**Use Case 3: View Screenshot Gallery**

+- **Actor:** User

+- **Description:** The User opens the application to the "Essential Space".
+This use case involves the User browsing through all their saved Moments, which are displayed in a grid or list format.
+The User can scroll, view thumbnails, and select a specific Moment to see its details.

+**Use Case 4: Create/Edit Note Canvas**

+- **Actor:** User

+- **Description:** The User selects a Moment to open its detailed view.
+They can then add a new text note, edit an existing one, or use the annotation tools to draw, highlight, or write directly on the screenshot image itself.
+All changes are saved locally to that Moment.

+**Use Case 5: Record Voice Note**

+- **Actor:** User

+- **Description:** When creating or editing a Moment, the User taps the microphone icon.
+They can then record an audio memo containing their thoughts or context related to the screenshot.
+Upon saving, the voice note is attached to the Moment, and the System automatically begins transcribing it to text.

+**Use Case 6: Perform Visual Search**

+- **Actor:** User

+- **Description:** The User wants to find a specific Moment but can't remember the exact text.
+They initiate a visual search by providing an image or a descriptive prompt (e.g., "blue chart with numbers").
+The System uses AI to analyze the content of all saved screenshots and returns the most relevant matches.

+**Use Case 7: Manual Sort/Organize Gallery**

+- **Actor:** User

+- **Description:** The User is in the "Essential Space" and wants to organize their Moments.
+They can manually reorder items via drag-and-drop, create custom folders or tags (e.g., "Work," "Inspiration"), and assign multiple Moments to these categories for better organization.

+### 5.3 System Use Cases

+**Use Case 8: Text Recognition (OCR)**

+- **Actor:** System

+- **Description:** This process is triggered automatically whenever a new Moment is saved.
+The System performs Optical Character Recognition on the screenshot image to identify and extract any printed or handwritten text.
+The extracted text is then saved as searchable metadata within the Moment.

+**Use Case 9: Auto-Sort Gallery**

+- **Actor:** System

+- **Description:** Based on the metadata extracted from Moments (via OCR, voice transcription, and image analysis), the System can automatically suggest or apply organizational tags.
+For example, it might group all screenshots from a specific app, identify receipts, or categorize Moments containing charts and graphs.

+**Use Case 10: Notifications**

+- **Actor:** System

+- **Description:** The System is responsible for generating and delivering notifications to the User.
+This is triggered when a previously set reminder is due.
+The notification will display the reminder text and provide a direct link to the associated Moment within the app.